 Designers work in a lot of different ways.
 Like many creative positions, possibilities range from working as an employee for a larger organization or striking out on your own and freelancing.

 As an aspiring graphic designer, you must create a professional design portfolio website to showcase your work and profile.
 Your online portfolio is the key to attract and impress potential employers, clients or collaborators.
 Design portfolio websites need to go beyond just showcasing your designs.
 You also need to think out of the box, uncover your creative genius, find your expression and present your work in the best way possible.
-We had earlier put together 20 Pro Tips to Create a Winning Graphic Design Portfolio, a must-read for anyone serious about graphic design as a career path.
+We had earlier put together a guide to building your design portfolio, a must-read for anyone serious about graphic design as a career path.

 Make sure that the portfolio website builder you choose offers the flexibility, features, and ease-of-use you need to put together a professional website without requiring any coding knowledge.
 That's where a bit of inspiration comes in handy.